top of page

 From PP2.22, Thomas Lowe: an example of Tom's research notes

 One of Tom's final wishes was that his collection be digitized for research access.
-It was not feasible to digitize every page of the large collection; instead, we digitized documents that represented Tom's unique research.
+It was not possible to digitize every page of the large collection.
+Instead, we digitized documents that represented Tom's unique research.
 The secondary source material he used to support this unique research was left in hard copy.
+Four dedicated volunteers worked to complete this digitization plan by the end of April 2023.

 Online Access